Turkish Pepper Paste (Biber Salcasi)

 Instructions

-- Place the mixture in a baking dish and "dehydrate" in the oven until it thickens to a rich paste consistency, baking for 12+ hours at lowest setting, stirring often.
-You could use a dehydrator (follow factory directions) or go the traditional route and place out in the sun for 5-6 days.
+• Place the mixture in a baking dish and "dehydrate" in the oven until it thickens to a rich paste consistency, baking for 12+ hours at lowest setting, stirring often (See Note 2).

 Notes